Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Discussions and Conclusions

-In this paper, we propose a computationally efficient method to predict option prices, reconciling three key information sources in the process, namely: daily returns, high-frequency measures and daily closing prices of option contracts.
-Using the approximate Bayesian computation (ABC) framework, we use the theoretical option pricing model as a misspecified simulator in constructing the summary statistics, thereby avoiding the specification of arbitrary statistical models for both option pricing errors and the microstructure noise that characterizes high-frequency measures.
-With ABC inference relying only on summary statistics, modularization of the posterior to cater for the three information sources can be done flexibly, unlike in the case of likelihood-based inference, where modularization is dictated by the rigid structure of the joint likelihood.
-The ABC cut posterior, in turn approximated using Gaussian mixture approximations, is extremely fast to compute, with real-time updates of this posterior, and the subsequent predictives, completely feasible in practice.
-In a simulation context, we show that our method produces option price predictions that are relatively robust to different types of (omitted) option pricing errors, with accuracy that is on a par with a modular MCMC algorithm, in addition to being orders of magnitude faster.
+We propose a computationally efficient method to predict option prices, reconciling three key information sources in the process.
+Using an approximate Bayesian inference (ABI) framework, we use the theoretical option pricing model as a misspecified simulator in constructing the summary statistics, thereby avoiding the specification of arbitrary statistical models for both option pricing errors and the microstructure noise that characterizes high-frequency measures.
+With modular ABI relying only on summary statistics, modularization of the posterior is not dictated by the rigid structure of the joint likelihood.
+The modular posterior, in turn approximated using Gaussian mixture approximations, is extremely fast to compute, with real-time updates of this posterior, and the subsequent predictives, completely feasible in practice.
+In a simulation context, we show that our method produces option price predictions that are relatively robust to different types of (omitted) option pricing errors, with accuracy that is on a par with a modular MCMC algorithm, in addition to being orders of magnitude faster than the latter.
 In an empirical setting, despite the fact that the Heston model is almost certainly misspecified as a theoretical option pricing model, the predictive distribution produced by our method still produces very reasonable coverage for short-maturity contracts, due to the continuous real-time updates of the cut posteriors that feed into the predictions.

-Even though the simulation exercise and empirical analysis conducted herein has been limited to the Heston option pricing model, the proposed framework is, of course, applicable to other theoretical models that incorporate random jumps and additional stochastic features.
-Attention would need to be paid to the construction of summary statistics that allow for the additional structural parameters to be identified, and careful consideration given to the form of modularization used.
-We leave such considerations for future research.